lfulmer/earthseed/background/NeuralNetworks.md

 General Questions
+- What does a neuron *do*?
+I understand that there is a definition below, but I need a plane-English explanation for what a neuron *does* with data.
 - How do the neurons in a layer work together?
 - Why is the first input always constant or equal to 1?
 What's the point of having that input in the first place?
 What information does it offer?